Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\rest-template.png)

 #### Importing and Running the Project
-It's time to import and run our newly creted project in Moonshine.
+It's time to import and run our newly created project in Moonshine.

 ###### Step 8
 Go to `Project -> Open/Import Project`